hove-io/navitia_sdk_docs/docs/schedule/ios/index.md

 // Hide back button embedded in the first screen scheduleViewController.showBack = false

-navigationController?.pushViewController(scheduleViewController, animated: false)
+navigationController?.pushViewController(scheduleViewController, animated: false) // (1)

 // With a ChildViewController
-// yourViewController.addChild(UINavigationController(rootViewController: scheduleViewController)) // (1)
+yourViewController.addChild(UINavigationController(rootViewController: scheduleViewController)) // (2)
 ```

+1. Use this code if you're using your own NavigationController
-1. Use this code if you're using a ChildViewController
+2. Use this code if you're using a ChildViewController

 ## 📱 Screens